Kansas Bowling: Music videos

-Bowling has directed over 25 music videos for various artists (shot on 8mm or 16mm film).
+Bowling has directed over 30 music videos for various artists (shot on 8mm or 16mm film).

 In the music video for Kat Meoz's "Here I Wait", Bowling shot the only existing footage of Richard Brautigan's papier-mâché bird Willard who was the subject of his 1975 novel Willard and His Bowling Trophies.

-On April 13, 2018, German band Drangsal released a controversial video for their song "Magst Du Mich" directed by and starring Bowling and her sister Parker Love Bowling referencing pizzagate conspiracy theories and acting as "Hillary Clinton's sex slaves".
+On April 13, 2018, Drangsal released a video through Universal Germany for their song "Magst Du Mich" directed by and starring Bowling and her sister Parker Love Bowling.

 On August 15, 2018, Rolling Stone released a video Bowling directed for the Death Valley Girls' song "Disaster (Is What We're After)".
 The video is four minutes of musician Iggy Pop eating a hamburger.
 The video is an homage to Jørgen Leth's 1982 film 66 Scenes of America, where Andy Warhol eats a hamburger.
 Yahoo Entertainment named it one of their favorite videos of the year.

 On October 2, 2018, Stereogum premiered another video Bowling directed for the Death Valley Girls for their song "One Less Thing (Before I Die)".
 Bowling attended the home-made rocket launch for the daredevil and limo driver Mad Mike Hughes and filmed his successful attempt at launching in the sky.
-Included in the video is footage from Noize TV of Mad Mike Hughes kissing Bowling after being put on a stretcher and loaded into an ambulance.

-Galore Magazine premiered a video October 26, 2018, Bowling directed for the band Collapsing Scenery's song "Resort Beyond the Last Resort".
-The video is based on Boyd Rice's 1994 pro-rape manifesto "Revolt Against Penis Envy" which appeared in the controversial Answer Me! magazine.
-The video reverses the narrative of the essay and has Rice getting raped by a woman.

 Acting

-Bowling and her sister Parker Love Bowling starred in Jared Master's biblical period film Absolute Vow alongside Aki Aleong.
-The film was deemed controversial for mixing exploitive themes with religion.

-June 22, 2017, Bowling appeared on season 2; episode 3 of the Viceland show Party Legends directed by Lance Bangs.
-Kansas' segment, "Swat Team Believer", is about a time she went to a concert by The Monkees and after meeting Michael Nesmith accidentally gets caught in a SWAT shoot-out.
-The episode is titled "Breaking Bad Vibes" and also features Theophilus London, Derek Waters, Nikki Glaser, and Duncan Trussell.